mkess-ivy/svncrwns-site-v2/_posts/2018-05-10-shonna-watkins.md

 layout: phase1-post
 title: Creating Content with Beauty Brand + Ambassador, @shonnawatkins
 featured_image: /assets/images/feature_shonnawatkins.jpg
-featured_summary: "We spent some time with with beauty brand entrepreneur, Shonna Watkins to create strategy and content to redefine how she wants to be established as a brand.
+featured_summary: "We spent some time with beauty brand entrepreneur, Shonna Watkins to create strategy and content to redefine how she wants to be established as a brand.
 She's been working in the beauty industry for over 5 years and is now working to expand her reach."
 featured: true
 ---
 ![Shonna Watkins 001](/assets/images/post_shonnawatkins_1.jpg)